hansroh/skitai/README.txt

 SAEL orients light-weight,simplicity  and strengthen networking operations with external resources - HTTP / HTTPS / RPC / PostgreSQL_ - keeping very low costs.

+It also influenced by Zope_ and Flask_ a lot.

-- It can run as XML/JSON-RPC & Web Server.
+- It can be run as XML/JSON-RPC, Web and Proxy & Loadbancing Server.
 - It can request massive RPC/HTTP(S) connections based on asynchronous socket framework at your apps easily.
-- Provide asynchronous PostgreSQL query execution
+- It provides asynchronous PostgreSQL query execution

-It also influenced by Zope_ and Flask_ a lot.
+Skitai is not a framework for combinient developing, module reusability and plugin flexibility etc. It just provides some powerful communicating services for your apps as both server and client.

 **Basic Configure**